Sierra-Alpha/desert/readme.md

 when `matapihi` loads, I use `wakahiki` to load all the config, this is specified in the `kaianga-bootstrap` file.
-But at this point you could load whatever startup and exit scripts you want to run by similarly hosting them on an url that `wget` from the container can access.
+But at this point you could load whatever startup and exit scripts you want to run by similarly hosting them on an url that `wget` can access from within the container.
 Similarily you could keep the bootstrap and exit scripts but just change the `kaianga-conf` file to suit your needs, the next section on `wakahiki` details more about the kind of config